2011 Oklahoma State vs. Iowa State football game: Aftermath and impact

-The game had a considerable impact on the history of college football.
-With Oklahoma State's loss, Alabama jumped back to second in the BCS standings, and would remain there for the rest of the season.
-Despite Oklahoma State throttling their rival No. 13 Oklahoma 44–10 in their final game of the regular season, it was not enough to vault them past Alabama in the BCS standings, as Alabama was controversially awarded the second berth in the BCS National Championship Game opposite LSU.
-Despite Oklahoma State finishing ahead of Alabama in the computer polls that compiled 1/3 of the BCS formula, Alabama's lead in the human polls was too large to overcome.
-This created the slimmest margin between two teams in the final BCS Standings.
-Alabama had an average score of .9419 whereas Oklahoma State had an average score of .9333.
-More controversy came from the BCS formula of this due to the fact that several head football coaches used their vote in the Coaches Poll to diminish OSU's position by voting them No. 4 or lower; among those to do so were Alabama head coach Nick Saban, former Missouri head coach Gary Pinkel, Air Force head coach Troy Calhoun, and Stanford head coach David Shaw.
-Alabama won the National Championship rematch with LSU 21–0, while Oklahoma State was chosen to play in the Fiesta Bowl against #4 Stanford, which Oklahoma State won 41-38 in overtime.
+The game had considerable impact on the history of college football.
+With Oklahoma State's loss, Alabama jumped back to second in the BCS standings, and remained there for the remainder of the season.
+Despite Oklahoma State throttling rival No. 13 Oklahoma 44–10 in the final game of the regular season, it was not enough to vault the Cowboys ahead of Alabama in the BCS standings, and Alabama was given the berth in the BCS National Championship Game against LSU.
+Despite Oklahoma State finishing ahead of Alabama in the computer polls that was one-third of the BCS formula, Alabama's lead in the human polls was too large to overcome.
+That created the slimmest margin between two teams in the final BCS Standings.
+Alabama had an average score of .9419.
+Oklahoma State had an average score of .9333.
+More controversy came from the BCS formula: Several head football coaches used their vote in the Coaches Poll to diminish OSU's position by voting them No. 4 or lower; among those to do so were Alabama head coach Nick Saban, former Missouri head coach Gary Pinkel, Air Force head coach Troy Calhoun, and Stanford head coach David Shaw.
+Alabama won the National Championship rematch with LSU, 21–0, while Oklahoma State was selected to play in the Fiesta Bowl against #4 Stanford, which Oklahoma State won 41–38 in overtime.
 One day after the rematch, the Sporting News reported that the 2012 offseason would be spent building a playoff system.
 The rematch is cited by some as the catalyst for the movement towards the new College Football Playoff system for determining a consensus national champion in NCAA Division I FBS football, and the catalyst that marked the downfall of Les Miles at LSU.
 Thus, some has marked this upset as the event that led to Miles' downfall.

 Citing the plane crash and the subsequent loss, Weeden called it "one of the hardest days in Oklahoma State history."

 4 years later, Oklahoma State found themselves in a similar situation.
 They were 9–0 and ranked #8, just 3 wins away from making the College Football Playoff, and were playing on the road against Iowa State.
 This time, the Cowboys prevailed, coincidentally coming back from a 24–7 deficit to win 35–31.
 However, the Cowboys would lose their final 2 regular season games, and as a result did not make the College Football Playoff.